pcda17/pcda17.github.io/week-02.md

     A green hunting cap squeezed the top of a fleshy balloon of a head.

 We’ll be using lists (which are indicated by brackets [] a lot in the coming weeks.
-To review Python’s slice notation, we'll create a a variable "words" and assign it a list of strings, then we'll assign a subset of the list to a new variable.
+To review Python’s slice notation, we'll create a variable "words" and assign it a list of strings, then we'll assign a subset of the list to a new variable.
 Viewing the new variable "words2", shows the result.

     words=['A', 'green', 'hunting', 'cap', 'squeezed']
     words2=words[2:4]